jou4/parsure/README.md

 # parsure

-Text parser combinators like parsec.
-This is unstable because this is still developing.
+Parsure is a Text parser combinator library like Parsec for Clojure.
+This is still unstable.

 ## Usage